operator-framework/operator-sdk/website/content/en/docs/kubebuilder/quickstart.md

 }
 ```

-Add the `+kubebuilder:subresource:status` [marker comment][status_marker] to enable the [status subresource][status_subresource] for the CRD so that the controller can update the CR status without changing the rest of the CR object:
+Add the `+kubebuilder:subresource:status` [marker][status_marker] to add a [status subresource][status_subresource] to the CRD manifest so that the controller can update the CR status without changing the rest of the CR object:

 ```Go
 // Memcached is the Schema for the memcacheds API